kairosbrightside/Autosampler/README.md

 - Digital pressure gauge (MCMaster Carr)
 - Songle relays (generic), using an 8-relay board for 7 valves + pump and inlet valve
 - Terminal voltage board 8 x 2 (generic) for distributing 12V to pump and valves
+- RS232-USB connector for connecting laptop to export data and upload script (it is picky about cables though)

 - Power supply for CR3000 (18V DC from 120V AC wall voltage adapter)
 ### Gas Flow